 - 1. The students' final marks (out of 100 marks) must be finalized by the instructor after adding the final examination marks to the total mark of the course continuous evaluation (such as quizzes, tests, assignments, etc.) obtained during the course.
 The instructor must final the ILOS achievement template -excel Sheet (CAW) and assign final grades to the students according to the University's grading system.
-The instructor must then submit the detailed mark-sheets (with final grades) and the assessed/marked final examination answer scripts to the chairperson of the department within 72 hours after the final examination. - 2.
+The instructor must then submit the detailed marksheets (with final grades) and the assessed/marked final examination answer scripts to the chairperson of the department within 72 hours after the final examination. - 2.
 In the case of a multi-section course, the coordinator must coordinate the evaluation/marking of final examination scripts and the finalization of grades according to the University Policy on and Procedure for Multi-Section Courses.
 The coordinator must submit the final the ILOS achievement template -excel Sheet (CAW) (with final grades) and the assessed/marked final examination answer scripts of all sections to the chairperson. - 3.
 The Internal Moderation Committee for the course, which consists of at least three members including the Chairperson of the Department (in the chair) and the instructor/coordinator of the course, must meet within one day of the submission of the final marks and grades sheet to examine student marks and grades and to verify the marking/evaluation of final exams according to the guidelines of the Internal Moderation Procedure stated in Ahlia University Assessment Manual. - 4.
-After receiving the reports of the Internal Moderation Committees of at least 25 percent of the offered courses, the Chairperson must initiate the external moderation process according to the University Assessment Manual, which must be completed within 72 hours. - On completion of the internal and external moderation processes, the Department Council must meet to consider the moderation reports and to approve the finalised grades of students in all departmental courses - 6.
-The department council must take into account any modification to the grades suggested by the external assessor/examiner (if any) and take an action.
+After receiving the reports of the Internal Moderation Committees of at least 25 percent of the offered courses, the Chairperson must initiate the external moderation process according to the University Assessment Manual, which must be completed within 72 hours. - 5.
+On completion of the internal and external moderation processes, the Department Council must meet to consider the moderation reports and to approve the finalised grades of students in all departmental courses - 6.
+The department council must take into account any modification to the grades suggested by the external assessor/examiner (if any) and take an action. - 7.
+If the department offers any course to the Postgraduate Programme, the approved grades of

-- 7. If the department offers any course to the Postgraduate Programme, the approved grades of these courses must be submitted to the Programme Coordinator for endorsement and thereafter the grades of these courses are treated just like other courses. - 8.
-Immediately following the Department Council meeting, course instructors must upload the approved grades into the University ADREG system as per the Grade Entry Procedure of the University and upload the final the ILOS achievement template -excel Sheet (CAW). - 9.
-Following grade entry, the Chairperson must verify the grades in the system by comparing them with the results approved by the Departmental Council and authorise the grades to be made accessible to students in the ADREG system. - 10.
+- these courses must be submitted to the Programme Coordinator for endorsement and thereafter the grades of these courses are treated just like other courses. - 8.
+The grades are then forwarded by the programme coordinator to the awarding body for approval in terms of compliance with awarding body policies and procedures and standards.
+Upon approval the grades are forwarded to the department council. - 9.
+Immediately following the Department Council meeting, course instructors must upload the approved grades into the University ADREG system as per the Grade Entry Procedure of the University and upload the final the ILOS achievement template -excel Sheet (CAW). - 10.
+Following grade entry, the Chairperson must verify the grades in the system by comparing them with the results approved by the Departmental Council and authorise the grades to be made accessible to students in the ADREG system. - 11.
 The Chairperson must submit to the Dean of the College the minutes of the departmental meeting(s) in which the grades were approved and a summary of the program results.
-In the case of the Postgraduate Programme, the Programme coordinator must submit a summary report of the Programme's grades to the Dean of the College offering the programme. - 11.
+In the case of the Postgraduate Programme, the Programme coordinator must submit a summary report of the Programme's grades to the Dean of the College offering the programme. - 12.
 The Dean must present the results of all programs within the college to the College Council for information.